treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 'i'
 ```

-Anything that can be looped over can be "unpacked" with tuple unpacking.
+Anything that can be looped over can be "unpacked" with tuple unpacking / multiple assignment.

 Here's another example to demonstrate that multiple assignment works with any number of items and that it works with variables as well as objects we've just created: